vincenzomos/reactiveSpringWorkshop/Readme.md

 curl http://localhost:8085/streamData
 ``

-In a browser it can work as well.
+In a browser it should work as well.
 I did with Chrome and that went fine.
 The thing is the browser needs to know how to deal with Server Sent events.

 ### Create your first HandlerFunction + RouterFunction